-In Year 8 we offer students a career interview to help them in selecting which GCSE courses are best for them.
-Then in Year 11 the PDL team works with each student to help them write a CV and personal statement before taking part in compulsory, mock one-to-one interviews.
-The mock interviews are conducted by local business men and women when they will also give students a critique of their application and feedback on their interview technique.
+- In Year 11, the tutor team works with each student to help them to complete an application form before taking part in a compulsory, mock one-to-one interview.
+The mock interviews are conducted by local business men and women, who will give students a critique of their application and feedback on their interview technique.

-Perins also organises an annual Careers Fair for both Year 11 students and their parents to attend.
-This is an opportunity for students to meet with teams from the local Sixth Form colleges, apprenticeship scheme operators and local businesses.
+- Perins organises an Annual Careers Fair for Year 10 and 11 students and their parents.
+This is an opportunity for students to meet with representatives from the local sixth form colleges, apprenticeship providers and local businesses.

 - All Year 11 students are invited to have an appointment with our impartial Independent Careers Advisor, who is usually in school on Thursdays.
 Any Year 11 student who would like an appointment with the careers advisor can request one through Student Services or their tutor.
 Students will have an interview followed up with a typed action plan, which they are encouraged to share with parents and carers.

 - After Easter, the focus for individual interviews will shift to Year 10 students.

 - Students from Year 7 onwards can access the bespoke careers support programme, giving careers information appropriate to any stage in their education.